5 Beaches Worth a Visit this Winter

 7533 Highway 3, Summerville Centre, South Shore just east of Liverpool.

-This beach offers a wide expanse of white sand, bordered by salt marsh.
-It’s lovely.
-If you feel like an overnight getaway, the Quarterdeck is almost close enough to hit with a snow ball..
+This provincial park beach offers a wide expanse of white sand, bordered by salt marshland, great for a long winters stroll.
+It’s really lovely.
+There are washrooms and picnic tables.
+If you feel like an overnight getaway, the Quarterdeck is almost close enough to hit with a snow ball.
+Our go to for white sand day at the beach

 5.Pomquet Beach Provincial Park